Hiten324812/DBMS-PROJECT/README.md

 # DBMS-PROJECT
 DBMS USING POSTGRESQL AND DJANGO

-i have made SRS document cyclist stastics and then i have make website using DJANGO
+i have made SRS document cyclist statistics and then i have make website using DJANGO